mdfleming3/mdfleming3.github.io/_drafts/best-free-seo-tools-for-marketers-in-2020.md

 tags: seo digital-marketing analytics website

 ---
-In my [ELI5 Guide to SEO](https://markdfleming.com/eli5-guide-search-engine-optimization-seo/ "ELI5 Guide to SEO"), I discussed the factors that are important to a business's on-page and off-page performance.
+In my [ELI5 Guide to SEO](https://markdfleming.com/eli5-guide-search-engine-optimization-seo/ "ELI5 Guide to SEO"), I discussed the factors that are important to a business's on-page and off-page SEO performance.
 MarTech companies are constantly pitching software that can improve these tools to small businesses.
 While many of these tools are excellent, there are hundreds of powerful FREE tools that can optimize your SEO performance.
-I will highlight the tools that I feel are your best resource in 2020.
+I will highlight the tools that I feel are your best resources in 2020.

 ## On-Page SEO